Perpendicular magnetic anisotropy in ultra-thin Cu$_2$Sb-type (Mn-Cr)AlGe films onto thermally oxidized silicon substrates

-The Mg-insertion dependence of magnetization, $m$, per the sample area, $A$, is shown in figure \ref{arealM}.\footnote{Magnetization curves for fig. \ref{arealM} appear in Supplementary Material} For the top interface, shown in fig. \ref{arealM}(a), the magnetization increases with $t_\mathrm{Mg}^\mathrm{top}$ of up to the certain thickness values depending on the annealing temperature, \textit{i.e.}, the values of $t_\mathrm{Mg}^\mathrm{top}$ for the maximum $m/A$ shift towards larger values for the higher annealing temperature, the reason for which will be discussed in the latter part of this article.
-The maximum $m/A$ was about 2.9 mA for $t_\mathrm{Mg}^\mathrm{top}$ = 3 -- 4 nm and the annealing temperature of 400 {\textdegree}C, thus $t_\mathrm{Mg}^\mathrm{top}$ of 3.0~nm is selected as an optimum value for the first step.
-The Mg-insertion for the bottom interface, shown in fig. \ref{arealM}(b), exhibits moderate dependence except for the annealing temperature of 300~{\textdegree}C in which $m/A$ monotonically decreases with $t_\mathrm{Mg}^\mathrm{btm}$.
-For other annealing temperatures, with increasing $t_\mathrm{Mg}^\mathrm{btm}$, $m/A$ gradually increases for 400~{\textdegree}C, while that exhibits gradual decrease for 500 {\textdegree}C. As a conclusion from the second step, the $t_\mathrm{Mg}^\mathrm{btm}$ of 1.4 nm is selected.

-Three sample series listed in table \ref{t:series} are selected for the investigation on the $t$ dependence of $K_\mathrm{u}$.
+The Mg-insertion dependence of magnetization ($m$) per sample area, ($S$) is shown in Fig. \ref{arealM}.
+For the top interface, shown in Fig. \ref{arealM}(a), the magnetization increased with $t_\mathrm{Mg}^\mathrm{top}$ up to the certain thickness values depending on the annealing temperature, \textit{i.e.}, the values of $t_\mathrm{Mg}^\mathrm{top}$ for the maximum $m/S$ shifted toward larger values for higher annealing temperature, the reason for which will be discussed in a latter part of this article.
+The maximum $m/S$ was approximately 2.9 mA for $t_\mathrm{Mg}^\mathrm{top}$ = 3--4 nm and the annealing temperature was 400 {\textdegree}C; thus, a $t_\mathrm{Mg}^\mathrm{top}$ of 3.0~nm was selected as an optimum value for the first step.
+The Mg insertion for the bottom interface, shown in Fig.~\ref{arealM}(b), exhibited moderate dependence except at the annealing temperature of 300~{\textdegree}C, at which $m/S$ monotonically decreased with $t_\mathrm{Mg}^\mathrm{btm}$.
+For other annealing temperatures, with increasing $t_\mathrm{Mg}^\mathrm{btm}$, $m/S$ gradually increased at 400~{\textdegree}C, while it gradually decreased at 500 {\textdegree}C. Based on the second step, the $t_\mathrm{Mg}^\mathrm{btm}$ of 1.4 nm was selected.
+The three sample series listed in Fig.~\ref{fig:series} were selected to investigate the $t$ dependence of $K_\mathrm{u}$.